Phoenix Television: Ownership

 In April 2021, Liu Changle sold most of his shares to the state-owned publisher Bauhinia Culture and Shun Tak Holdings.

 Management

 Liu Changle (劉長樂), founder and CEO of Phoenix Television, previously worked as a journalist for the Chinese Communist Party-controlled China National Radio following the Cultural Revolution.
 By the 1990s, he had become one of China's wealthiest individuals and maintained strong connections to the Beijing leadership.

 Shuang Liu (刘爽) was appointed chief operating officer (COO) of Phoenix Television on 17 February 2014.
-He also serves as CEO of Phoenix New Media Ltd (NYSE: FENG), a Chinese digital media company.
+He also is CEO of Phoenix New Media (NYSE: FENG), a Chinese digital media company.

 Chung Pong, a former director of Phoenix Television news, testified under oath that the network's programming was "subject to the dictates of the leadership of the Central Communist Propaganda Department, Central Communist Overseas Propaganda Office, and the Ministry of Foreign Affairs."